rossiangela/rossiangela/README.md

 - 💻 *MSc in Artificial Intelligence, Industrial Automation, Internet of Things*
   **University of Udine**, 2026 | EQF 7
   Focus: Artificial Intelligence, Industrial Automation, IoT
-  Thesis in progress: _"Digital Terrorism, AI, and Deepfakes: Threat Analysis and Intelligent Defense Models"_
+  Thesis in progress: _"Deepfakes: anatomy of a digital threat"_

 - 🎵 *BA in Instrumental and Music Education*
   **Conservatorio Benedetto Marcello**, 2024 | EQF 6